-- All areas of the compound must be coated with asphalt/concrete or paved. - Compound surfaces must be pot hole free. - · Compound yards must be properly drained. - All compound areas must be clean.
+- All areas of the compound must be coated with asphalt/concrete or paved. - · Compound surfaces must be pot hole free. - · Compound yards must be properly drained. - All compound areas must be clean.
 Removal of loose objects/debris from the ground must be performed at regular intervals. - Compounds must be sufficiently lit.
 Lighting posts and other obstacles must be cushioned around their lower parts for damage prevention. - In the case of port terminals, compounds should be protected from saltwater spray. - All vegetation must be systematically removed from the compounds and their immediate surroundings.
-Parking cars under trees is strictly forbidden as resin and leaves can seriously damage car paint. - Compounds must be divided into separate areas dedicated to: - Car storage - Truck loading/unloading - Truck rest (if trucks are to be parked for long periods on the compound) - Port compounds must additionally contain a sufficiently big area dedicated to load forming and bulk dispatch. - · Personal car parking must be separate from the rest of the compound. - Car parking (storage) bays must be designed according to the parking instructions presented in section 5.2.2. and clearly painted on the ground.
+Parking cars under trees is strictly forbidden as resin and leaves can seriously damage car paint. - Compounds must be divided into separate areas dedicated to: - Car storage - Truck loading/unloading - Truck rest (if trucks are to be parked for long periods on the compound) - All junctions/intersections must have right-of-way markings clearly painted on the ground and follow a similar design to those used on national highways. - Speed limit signs should complement all busy and high-risk areas of the compound, as a reminder to all traffic.
+Port compounds must additionally contain a sufficiently big area dedicated to load forming and bulk dispatch. - Personal car parking must be separate from the rest of the compound. - Car parking (storage) bays must be designed according to the parking instructions presented in section 5.2.2. and clearly painted on the ground.
 Moreover, each parking bay must be fully identifiable by a clearly indicated, easy to follow system of numbering and lettering. - Internal ramps and slopes must be sufficiently flat to prevent damage to the underbody of the vehicles.
 The recommended maximum ramp angle is 8 degrees. - Protection against natural sources of damage is recommended.
 In any case, compound operators should have action plans for all adverse weather events.